 - Hypersomnia or insomnia

 - Sense of being overwhelmed

 - Some physical symptoms like breast tenderness or swelling, headaches, joint or muscle pain, etc.

 Your symptoms may vary in duration, from a few days to a few weeks.
 For most women with PMDD, symptoms may intensify 6 days before their period, with the worst of them occurring 2 days prior.5 Please note that PMDD is a serious chronic condition that often requires treatment.
 If you’re experiencing symptoms listed above, please seek the help of a healthcare professional.

 The Effect of Birth Control Pills on Mood

 Oral contraceptives (also known as birth control) seem simple enough.
 They stop your body from ovulating and thicken the cervical mucus, preventing pregnancy as a result.

 Researchers are learning that pregnancy prevention may not be all that they do though.
 There is mounting evidence that oral contraceptives can have a significant negative impact on your mood.
+What does this mean for the relationship of estrogen and depression?
 A study published in Hormones and Behavior looked at oral contraceptive use and changes in brain structure and function.
 They performed functional magnetic resonance imaging (fMRI) on 75 women to examine their brain activity and structure as they completed a test of working memory.
 Additionally, 140 women took the Trier Social Stress Test, in which participants had to give a speech and do mental arithmetic.

 The study found that women who started using oral contraceptives during puberty displayed a blunted stress response and changes in brain activities during these exercises.
 These women also showed structural changes in the brain regions that regulate emotion and memory.6